emsonn/keyboardvisualizer/README.md

 # keybordvisualizer
-A tool to learn a new keyboard layout
+A constant on-screen tool to learn a new keyboard layout (Minidox)